DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 This is the only approach that includes the polyculture groups (HYBRIDMIX, SEEDMIX), since it uses genetic diversity alone.
 The two mix groups have the highest heterozygosity values in the dataset.

-**Genetic diversity shows no direct effect on any response.** Across all 18 models (3 responses × 2 sites × 3 timepoints), neither HO nor Ar was significant for survival or condition index at any site or time.
-This is consistent with Q2a and Q2b: genetic diversity was not a driver of field performance once population-level replication was handled.
+**Genetic diversity shows no effect on any response variable.** Across all models (3 responses × 2 sites × 3 timepoints), neither HO nor Ar was significant for survival or condition index at any site or time.
+This is consistent with Q2a and Q2b: genetic diversity was not a driver of field performance.

 ### Figures — Q2c